Spontaneous emission in Casimir-Rabi oscillations through a weak optomechanical coupling: SPONTANEOUS EMISSION OF THE MECHANICALLY EXCITED STATE

 Spontaneous emission is a process by which a quantum emitter (such as atom and molecule) decays from an excited state to a lower energy state and emits photons~\cite{PhysRevA.44.657}.
 It is a remarkable manifestation of the interaction between a quantum system and vacuum fields.
 In this section, we discuss the spontaneous emission of the mechanically excited state by following individual trajectories of the evolution of the system.

-\subsection{quantum trajectory}
+\subsection{Quantum trajectory}

 Dissipation of energy from the system to environment is typically treated by a density operator approach, which is also known as a master equation approach.
 This approach is capable of describing the ensemble average over numerous trajectories of a quantum system, but requires substantial computational resources~\cite{PhysRevLett.68.580}.
 By solving the stochastic evolution of the system wave function~\cite{PhysRevLett.68.580,Molmer:93,PhysRevLett.124.053601,PhysRevResearch.5.013221}, one can follow the individual trajectories of the system and record the clicks of photons (phonons).
-This evolution is governed by the Schrödinger equation with a non-Hermitian Hamiltonian~(see Appendix~\ref{app:b})
+In order to describe the effect of the environment between two quantum jumps, we introduce the non-Hermitian Hamiltonian

 where $H_{s}$ represents the system Hamiltonian in Eq.~(\ref{eq1}), $\gamma_{a}$ and $\gamma_{b}$ are the photonic and mechanical loss rates, respectively.
+The evolution of a quantum trajectory is thus dictated by a non-Hermitian evolution via $H_{s}$ interrupted by random quantum jumps.
+The algorithm to obtain such a dynamics can be found in refs~\cite{PhysRevLett.68.580,Molmer:93,PhysRevLett.124.053601,PhysRevResearch.5.013221,PhysRevA.105.023720}.

-In the subspace spanned by ${\ket{0,3}, \ket{2,0}}$, we can have a simple analytical description.
+In the subspace spanned by $\{\ket{0,3}, \ket{2,0}\}$, we can have a simple analytical description.
 If we initialize the system in the state $\ket{0,3}$, the system state at time $t$, before a quantum jump takes place, is

 where we choose $\gamma=\gamma_{a}=\gamma_{b}$.
-After the system wave function is normalised, the evolution equations for the average phonon number and photon number over time can be obtained:
+After the system wave function is normalized, the evolution equations for the average phonon number and photon number over time can be obtained: